-To ensure the safety of each child and compliance with child-care licensing regulations, parents are to ensure their child has been signed in and out daily.
+To ensure the safety of each child and compliance with child-care licensing regulations, parents must ensure their child has been signed in and out daily.
 Please make each person on your child's pick-up list aware of this.
 If a different person is picking a camper up (versus who dropped the camper off in the AM), they will be asked to show ID verification, and our instructors will verify this person is authorized to pick up the child, before releasing the child to them.
-In order to reduce the number of people exposed to one another, we ask that only one parent or guardian attend dropoff and pickup.
+In order to ensure all children are picked up at the end of each day, staff will check sign-out sheets at the end of each camp day to ensure all children have been picked up and signed out.
+If an adult does not sign their camper out, Avid4 staff may contact them by phone to confirm the child was picked up.

-If someone new is picking up that is not a parent (babysitter, friend's parents, grandparent, etc.), they must be listed on the approved pick up list and an ID will be required upon pick-up.
-If that person is not on the approved pick up list, a phone call to the parents by a Camp Director is required to verify they are approved to pick up the camper.
+If someone new is picking up that is not a parent (babysitter, friend's parents, grandparent, etc.), they MUST be listed on the approved pick up list and an ID will be required upon pick-up.
+If that person is not on the approved pick up list, a phone call to a parent by a Camp Director is required to verify they are approved to pick up the camper.